 Highlights and Accomplishments

 Since 1999, nearly $25 million has been allocated for USGS partnership water quality projects in parks.
 Through 2012, 173 partnership projects have been initiated in 115 national park units.
 Twelve new projects were funded in FY 2012 for initiation in FY 2013 for a total of $867,430 ($2,144,550 when complete).
-Additional information on the program is available on the partnership web site at https://water.usgs.gov/nps_partnership/
+Additional information on the NPS-USGS partnership program.

 Status and Future